WGillian/learn-programming/courses/core/underscore-and-lodash.md

 Lodash and Underscore serve the same purpose and are 98% the same as far as I can tell.
 Lodash is the new hotness, so we'll use that :smile:

-Functions which I use often, and how to use them, can be found in this [cheat sheet](../../resources/lodash-cheat-sheet.md)

-Must know:
-* Map
-* Filter

 ## Learning materials